• Hello

 Assembly - Settings

-Manage here the assemblies that should be obfuscated.
+Manage which assemblies should be obfuscated.

 Figure 1 - Manage here the assemblies that should be obfuscated.

-You find the following settings:
+You'll find the following settings:

-• Dependencies: If the Obfuscator fails to resolve a third party dependency, add the full path of its directory here.
+• Dependencies: If the Obfuscator fails to resolve a third-party dependency, add the full path of its directory here.

 Namespace - Settings